How to Create an Effective Graphical Abstract • Guide

 Use the information from the guide to set-up your graphic design software.
 Make the dimension of the ‘art-board’ in the exact size the journal requires it.
 This will allow you to match all element and font sizes with the required from the beginning.
 Now draw all the visual elements you have on your sketch.
 You can make your work easier by adding content from repositories which contain free science art figures.
-Several can be found just by searching on Google; for a start, you can have a look at one of the largest free clipart websites, the Openclipart.org, or the specially-designed PowerPoint clipart at the PowerPoint Image Bank.
+Several can be found just by searching on Google or the following sites:

 The last step of the process is to refine what you’ve drawn.
 To put it bluntly, this means to remove all necessary elements that don’t add to your message.
 Remember: if a visual element doesn’t add to the message, it detracts from it.
 Consider it as noise that has to be removed.
 This is valid for unnecessary elements and for color as well.
 Make sure that the message is presented unambiguously and is easy to understand.